M Idioms

 make (someone's) head spin

-- make someone confused or overwhelmed, make someone dizzy
+- to make someone confused or overwhelmed, to make someone dizzy

-The numbers and information that I had to learn in the accounting course made my head spin.
+The information in the class made my head spin.

 make (someone`s) mouth water

-- make someone want to eat something because of the thought or smell of the food
+- to make someone want to eat something because of the thought or smell of the food

 It made my mouth water when I looked at the menu.